Yom Kippur: Recognition by the United Nations

 Since 2016 the United Nations has officially recognized Yom Kippur, stating that from then on no official meetings would take place on the day.
 In addition, the United Nations stated that, beginning in 2016, they would have nine official holidays and seven floating holidays of which each employee would be able to choose one.
 It stated that the floating holidays will be Yom Kippur, Day of Vesak, Diwali, Gurpurab, Orthodox Christmas, Orthodox Good Friday, and Presidents' Day.
 This was the first time the United Nations officially recognized any Jewish holiday.

 Date of Yom Kippur

 Yom Kippur falls each year on the tenth day of the Jewish month of Tishrei, which is nine days after the first day of Rosh Hashanah.
+The holiday can only fall on Monday, Tuesday, Thursday or Saturday.

-In terms of the Gregorian calendar, the earliest date on which Yom Kippur can fall is September 14, as happened most recently in 1899 and 2013.
-The latest Yom Kippur can occur relative to the Gregorian dates is on October 14, as happened in 1967 and will happen again in 2043.
-After 2089, the differences between the Hebrew calendar and the Gregorian calendar will result in Yom Kippur falling no earlier than September 15.
+In terms of the Gregorian calendar, the earliest date on which Yom Kippur can fall is 14 September, as happened most recently in 1899 and 2013, and will next occur in 2089.
+The latest Yom Kippur can occur relative to the Gregorian dates is on 14 October, as happened in 1967 and will happen again in 2043.
+After 2089, the differences between the Hebrew calendar and the Gregorian calendar will result in Yom Kippur falling no earlier than 15 September.
 Gregorian calendar dates for recent and upcoming Yom Kippur holidays are: